10-Q 1 fstr-20240930.htm 10-Q fstr-20240930

 Net sales by the timing of the transfer of goods and services was as follows for the periods presented:

-Three Months Ended March 31, 2024
+Three Months Ended September 30, 2024

 Rail, Technologies, and ServicesInfrastructure SolutionsTotal

-Three Months Ended March 31, 2023
+Three Months Ended September 30, 2023

 Rail, Technologies, and ServicesInfrastructure SolutionsTotal

 The Company’s performance obligations under long-term agreements with its customers are generally satisfied over time.
 Over time revenue is primarily comprised of transit infrastructure and technology services and solutions projects within the Rail segment, precast concrete buildings within the Precast Concrete Products division in the Infrastructure segment, and long-term bridge projects and custom precision metering systems within the Steel Products division in the Infrastructure segment.
-Revenue under these long-term agreements is generally recognized over time, either using an input measure based upon the proportion of actual costs incurred to estimated total project costs or an input measure based upon actual labor costs as a percentage of estimated total labor costs, depending upon which measure the Company believes best depicts the Company’s performance to date under the terms of the contract, or an output method, specifically units delivered, based upon certain customer acceptance and delivery requirements.
+Revenue under these long-term agreements is recognized over time either using an input measure based upon the proportion of actual costs incurred to estimated total project costs or an input measure based upon actual labor costs as a percentage of estimated total labor costs, depending upon which measure the Company believes best depicts the Company’s performance to date under the terms of the contract, or an output method, specifically units delivered, based upon certain customer acceptance and delivery requirements.
 The use of an input or an output measure to recognize revenue is determined based on what is most appropriate given the nature of the work performed and terms of the associated agreement.

 Revenue recognized over time was as follows for the periods presented: